Skip to content

 Example 2 – whereIn with subquery using closure function

-In this example we will use closure function to create subquery.
+In this example, we’ll use a closure function to create a subquery.

 <?php